 This traditional (analog) character sculpting course teaches students to design characters in 3D.
 Beginning with character design fundamentals, student learn armature construction, dynamic and neutral posing.
 Students texture and detail their sculptures and develop them to a professional finish using a variety of techniques.

-A Risograph is a Japanese printing technology that creates imagery combining the aesthetic of analog (silkscreen, lithography) and digital color printing (automation and speed).
-This Eco-friendly, small run technology has made RISO printing a very popular output choice for artists, graphic designers and printmakers.
+A risograph is a Japanese printing technology that creates imagery combining the aesthetic of analog (silkscreen, lithography) and digital color printing (automation and speed).
+This eco-friendly, small run technology has made RISO printing a very popular output choice for artists, graphic designers and printmakers.
 This course provides students with best practices for proper file preparation, making masters from digital files, output, ink/drum management, printing and registration in the creation of prints, zines, cards, promotional materials and publications.

 During the early 20th century, collage emerged as a populist form that embraced early commercial ephemera.
 The cut paper effect was further mimicked in mid-century graphics and also rose to prominence in editorial art in the 1970s and 1980s.
 This course explores a variety of contemporary uses of collage from using found ephemera to creating students’ own collage materials.

-Students will delve into a universe where character is king, and where good character design is taught through an emphasis on idea, shape, structure, and fun factor.
+Students delve into a universe where character is king, and where good character design is taught through an emphasis on idea, shape, structure, and fun factor.
 The goal: to create characters that captivate the eye, provoke the mind, and pull the viewer into their world.
-Students will learn how to breathe life into their characters though drawing from the model, studying the anatomy, and observing movement.
-These ideals will be reinforced by watching them in action through inspiring art presentations, animated films/shorts and video games.
+Students learn how to breathe life into their characters though drawing from the model, studying the anatomy, and observing movement.
+These ideals are reinforced by watching them in action through inspiring art presentations, animated films/shorts and video games.

 This course deals with how to tell an original story.
 The basic aspects of narrative structure are covered in this class.
 Students learn to make their own stories through writing and image making.
 These include personal narratives, adaptations of classic tales and new fictional creations.
 Students address how to make sound choices when it comes in expressing a range of aspects that contribute to narratives.
 Stories have conventional and non-conventional plots, and utilize a variety of materials, both traditional and nontraditional.